This is an Active case

 Do breast implants cause cancer?

-That thinking has changed.
+Textured surfaces on implants were developed with the thought that a rough surface would help the muscles bond better with the implant.
 Researchers now think the rougher surface of a textured implant may increase the risk of inflammation, infection and cancer.
-BIA-ALCL is a non-Hodgkin lymphoma or cancer of the immune system.
+BIA-ALCL is a form of non-Hodgkin lymphoma, or cancer of the immune system.
 Lymphomas are associated with chronic infections and conditions that make the immune system overactive.
-They are more like gastritis, Crohn’s disease and other internal infections.

-Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) is a cancer of the immune system.
-Immune system cancers cause lymphatic tissues, such as the lymph nodes, spleen and bone marrow, to grow and spread into other tissues.
-BIA-ALCL begins in the capsule or fluid that surrounds the breast implant.
-Like other lymphatic cancers, the cells can migrate through the lymphatic system or blood stream and into the rest of the body.
+BIA-ALCL begins in the scar tissue or fluid that surrounds the breast implant.
+Like other lymphatic cancers, the cells can migrate through the lymphatic system or bloodstream and into the rest of the body.

 BIA-ALCL is a fast-growing cancer, but it responds well to treatment if caught early.
-The first line of treatment is removing the implant and surrounding tissue.
+The first line of treatment is removing the breast implant and surrounding tissue.
 Radiation treatment may be necessary if the cancer progresses after the removal procedure.

-The most important treatment for BIA-ALCL cancer is early recognition of possible symptoms and removal of the implant.
+The most important treatment for BIA-ALCL cancer is early recognition of possible common symptoms and removal of the implant.

 • Enlargement, swelling or hardening of the breast